Tech Transfer FAQ

-This is simply the term that U-M Tech Transfer uses to refer to the stage in which we work with inventors prior to the time that they file a formal Invention Report.
+This is simply the term that U-M Tech Transfer uses to refer to the stage in which we work with inventors prior to the time that they file a formal Invention Disclosure.

 Your Tech Transfer licensing representative will explain our process to you and sketch out a rough outline of the various steps we’ll move through to get your invention to the marketplace.
 You will be given advice as to when you should formally report your invention and told what you are likely to need in terms of research findings in order to be successful.
 U-M Tech Transfer may also begin a preliminary market and patent assessment by looking into competing technologies and other institutions or companies working in your invention area as well as determining the current patent landscape.
 Any information you have concerning what other universities and companies are doing in your technology area could be very helpful to us.
 It would also be helpful during this first meeting if you had your lab notebooks, a rough timeline covering your discovery process, past and planned publications and additional research and experimentation, and a list of your applicable funding sources.
 Researchers who are considering starting up a company may also elect to meet with venture center specialists at the U-M Tech Transfer’s Venture Center.

 What are the factors that I should consider prior to filing an invention disclosure with U-M Tech Transfer?